-- 1. To support the expansion of the supply of and demand for locally produced and commodity level biofuels in Vermont in order to reduce the state's dependency on petroleum; - 2.
-To promote entrepreneurial activity in the emerging biofuels sector by providing grant funding and technical assistance to new businesses which can or will eventually create livable wage jobs; - 3.
+- 1. To support the expansion of the supply of and demand for locally produced and commodity level biofuels in Vermont in order to reduce the state's dependency on petroleum; - To promote entrepreneurial activity in the emerging biofuels sector by providing grant funding and technical assistance to new businesses which can or will eventually create livable wage jobs; - 3.
 To stimulate farm-based biofuels production efforts as a means of enhancing farm viability (reducing costs and/or increasing revenue) and local fuel security; and - 4.
 To help educate the public about the benefits of sustainably and locally produced biofuels.

 Starting in 2006, the VSJF began to work closely with University of Vermont Extension and a number of farmers who were starting to grow oilseed crops in Vermont.
-VSJF has funded oilseed field trials over several growing seasons and has used a FY05 US Department of Energy Congressionally Directed Award (through the office of US Senator Patrick Leahy) and private foundation support from the High Meadows Fund to develop two small onfarm biodiesel facilities which serve as a learning laboratory for other interested farmers.
-Over the next 7 years the VSJF intends to work with interested farmers to help develop a sufficient number of on-farm and mobile facilities to grow and process enough oilseed crops to replace at least 12.5% (750,000 gallons) of the 6 million gallons of imported diesel and at least 12,500 tons of the over 100,000 tons of livestock meal consumed each year on Vermont farms with homegrown biodiesel and feed.
+VSJF has funded oilseed field trials over several growing seasons and has used a FY05 U.S. Department of Energy Congressionally Directed Award (through the office of U.S. Senator Patrick Leahy) and private foundation support from the High Meadows Fund to develop two small on-farm biodiesel facilities that serve as learning laboratories for other interested farmers.
+Over the next 7 years, VSJF intends to work with interested farmers to help develop a sufficient number of on-farm and mobile facilities to grow and process enough oilseed crops to replace at least 12.5% (750,000 gallons) of the 6 million gallons of imported diesel and at least 12,500 tons of the over 100,000 tons of livestock meal consumed each year on Vermont farms with homegrown biodiesel and feed.

-Another goal of VSJF's work is to develop an alternative to the industrial-scale model for biofuels production, by creating a parallel marketplace where first generation biofuels can be sustainably grown and produced locally, to serve a particular market radius and reflect true costs.
+VSJF is working to develop an alternative to the industrial-scale model of biofuels production by creating a parallel marketplace where first generation biofuels can be sustainably grown and produced locally, to serve a particular market radius and reflect true costs.
 While locally produced biofuels will not be able to completely replace Vermont's liquid fuel consumption, VSJF believes that local production can replace some percentage of the total (e.g., replace on-farm diesel consumption with locally produced biodiesel).
 VSJF believes that the model of distributive, farm-scale production for local use is one that could be replicated in other small rural communities and states.